ramosfabiano/ubuntu-declutter/README.md

 You can download the script from the repo or use this one-liner command, there are no dependencies required.

-`sudo bash -e -c "$(wget -qO- https://raw.githubusercontent.com/ramosfabiano/ubuntu-declutter/main/ubuntu-declutter.sh)"`
+`sudo bash -c "$(wget -qO- https://raw.githubusercontent.com/ramosfabiano/ubuntu-declutter/main/ubuntu-declutter.sh)"`

 After the install, reboot. *Note that this script is NOT idempotent.*